ansontwk/DeepVIC/README.md

 Add `--clean` to remove any intermediate files.

+## GUI version

+As of version 1.1.0, DeepVIC supports a GUI version based on the Gradio frontend.
+However, this version is early in development.
+Bugs and unintended behavior may occur.
+Please use the CLI version in case you are unsure.

+1. Navigate to the DeepVIC directory.

+2. Run `python DeepVIC_gui.py`

+3. On your browser, navigate to `http://127.0.0.1:7860`

 ## OS and hardware requirements
 - unix/linux system (tested on Ubunutu 20.04)
 - CUDA-compatible GPU (tested on NVIDIA a6000 ada GPU and NVIDIA RTX 4090 systems)